 Although gender was never explicitly at the forefront of his agenda, it's no coincidence that the Civil Rights Act of 1964 paved the way for Title IX.
 As such, that gender relations caught Gillom's eye was more than appropriate.

 "There were girls, co-ed teams, girls playing with guys," said Gillom.
 "At first it was mostly guys - you know, boys passing to the boys - but then after a while you could see the boys kind of pull back and interacting with the girls.
 They would pass them the ball and get them involved.
 So I could see the impression that was being made throughout the different games."

 By no means does one weekend basketball tournament have the power to counteract centuries of entrenched structural divisions.
 Yet there are also times when such human interactions between our youth can provide us all with a vision of a better future and, even if abstract, a goal for the ways we might ideally wish to interact with one another.

 It's both possible and necessary to make realistic observations about where we've been and where we are while also finding hope and inspiration in moments that present hope for a brighter future.
 In an increasingly cynical and consistently individualistic society, those glimmers of hope are most readily found in the unrealized human potential within our youth.

-And at least in one sense, when considering the case of the three suspended LAUSD teachers from last year, we not only see a situation in which the youth are being underserved as learners, but also a situation in which there is no clear agreement about what exactly it is that we're celebrating among adults as teachers.
-If nothing else, it's the reason why some people find relegating the celebration of black history to one month - there's the risk of forgetting that the vision of holding our nation to its highest ideals should last for the entire year and inform both how we think and interact.
+And at least in one sense, when considering the case of the three suspended LAUSD teachers from last year, we not only see a situation in which the youth are being underserved as learners, but also where there is no clear agreement among adults about what exactly it is that we're celebrating.
+If nothing else, it's the reason why some people find relegating the celebration of black history to one month troubling -- there's the risk of forgetting that the vision of holding our nation to its highest ideals should last for the entire year and inform both how we think and interact.

 If the adults are still struggling to come to a collective agreement on these matters, then how can we expect youth to ever attain a stronger sense of history and pathway to the future?